vitaliy-rusinov/OktoberfestFoodDataset/README.md

 ## Download

-Online Notebooks to train Faster RCNN and Retinanet models on the dataset using Google Collaboratory are available here
+Online Notebooks to train Faster RCNN and Retinanet models on the dataset using Google Colaboratory are available here

 Faster RCNN Pytorch